Mr Vam Deo (Vic) Dhar

 Eugenie La Gerche

-Eugenie La Gerche graduated with a Bachelor of Arts degree from the University of Melbourne in the 1930s and subsequently edited Farrago.
-Eugenie later took up watercolour painting, exhibiting in the Atheneum Gallery in 1957.
-Eugenie was also a benefactor to the Faculty of Science and, with her husband, founded the Hugh and Eugenie Johnston Scholarship for medical students.
+Eugenie La Gerche graduated with a Bachelor of Arts degree from the University of Melbourne in the 1930s.
+She subsequently edited Farrago, and later took up watercolour painting with a focus on birds and flowers, exhibiting in the Atheneum Gallery in 1957.
+The Eugenie La Gerche Scholarship aims to assist deserving Art History students, notably those experiencing financial hardship.
+Mrs La Gerche was also a benefactor to the Faculty of Science and with her husband, founded the Hugh and Eugenie Johnston Scholarship for medical students.

 The Faculty of Arts 110 Scholarship Fund

-The Willem Snoek Conservation Fund was established in 2016 to support student activities at the University of Melbourne’s Grimwade Centre for Cultural Materials Conservation, or its successor, in the field of heritage conservation.
-Several donors contributed to the Fund, including Professor Robyn Sloggett AM, Director of the Centre, and Mr Robert W Cripps AM who each contributed $25,000.
+The Willem Snoek Conservation Fund was established to honour the life and work of Willem Snoek.
+The purpose of the fund is to support student activities at the University of Melbourne’s Grimwade Centre for Cultural Materials Conservation in the field of heritage conservation.
+Several donors have contributed to the fund, including lead gifts from Mr Robert Cripps AM and Professor Robyn Sloggett AM, Director of the Centre and widow of Willem.

-Willem Snoek was an archaeologist, teacher, craftsman and heritage conservator.
-He was a graduate of the University of Melbourne (B.A, Dip.
-Ed.) and La Trobe University (Hons.
-Archaeology).
-He worked on sites and places across Victoria and southern South Australia, and for Indigenous communities, government organisations, corporations and private individuals.
-He was the husband of Professor Robyn Sloggett, Director of the Grimwade Centre.
+Willem was an archaeologist, teacher, craftsman and heritage conservator.
+He was a graduate of the University of Melbourne (BA, Dip Ed) and La Trobe University (Hons Archaeology).
+He worked on sites and places across Victoria and southern South Australia.
+He is particularly remembered for his work with Indigenous communities and government organisations.

 Murdoch Children's Research Institute